 Virginia Oyster Restoration Manager

-Jackie manages the Virginia Oyster Restoration Center (VAORC), where she works with hundreds of volunteers to produce and deploy reef balls and up to 10 million spat-on-shell oysters on protected reefs annually.
+Jackie manages CBF's Virginia oyster restoration efforts.
+She works with hundreds of volunteers to produce and deploy reef balls and up to 10 million spat-on-shell oysters on protected reefs annually.
 She also works with local, state, and federal restoration partners to plan, implement, and monitor oyster restoration projects throughout tidal Virginia.

 Virginia Oyster Restoration Specialist

 Virginia Oyster Outreach Coordinator

 Peyton works with volunteers to coordinate CBF’s Oyster Gardening Program in Virginia and helps to promote the Chesapeake Oyster Alliance.
 She also provides assistance with other hands-on oyster restoration work, including reef ball construction and planting, reef placement, shell recycling, and producing spat-on-shell.

 Hampton Roads Education Field Teams

 Hampton Roads Boat Program

 Jimmy is Captain of the Jenny S and works with Yancey Powell on the CBF Hampton Roads boat program.
 Senior captain educator with over 40 years of marine experience, Jimmy educates students, donors, elected officials and CBF members.
 For 23 years, Jimmy worked as a waterman and has been with CBF for 19 years.